Masuria: German Empire

 During World War I, the Battle of Tannenberg and the First and Second Battle of the Masurian Lakes between Imperial Germany and the Russian Empire took place within the borders of Masuria in 1914.
 After the war, the League of Nations held the East Prussian plebiscite on 11 July 1920 to determine if the people of the southern districts of East Prussia wanted to remain within East Prussia or to join the Second Polish Republic.
-The German side terrorised the local population before the plebiscite using violence, Polish organisations and activists were harassed by German militias, and those actions included attacks and some supposed murders of Polish activists; Masurs who supported voting for Poland were singled out and subjected to terror and repressions.
+Polish organisations and activists were harassed by German militias, and those actions included attacks and some supposed murders of Polish activists; Masurs who supported voting for Poland were singled out and subjected to terror and repressions.
 In April 1920, the German Sicherheitswehr even battered Italian soldiers stationed in Ełk, two fatally.

-Names of those Masurs supporting the Polish side were published in German newspapers, and their photos presented in German shops; afterwards regular hunts were organised after them by German militias terrorizing the Polish minded population.
+Names of those Masurs supporting the Polish side were published in German newspapers, and their photos were presented in German shops; afterwards, regular hunts were organised after them by German militias terrorizing the Polish minded population.
 At least 3,000 Warmian and Masurian activists who were engaged for the Polish side decided to flee the region.
 At the same time also local police officials were engaged in active surveillance of the Polish minority and attacks against Polish activists.
 Before the plebiscite Poles started to flee the region to escape the German harassment and Germanisation policies.

+The Polish campaign received virtually no support from the local population – not from the Germans, and not from the Masurians either, whom the campaign was primarily intended to win over.

 The results determined that 99.32% of the voters in Masuria proper chose to remain with the province of East Prussia.
 Their traditional religious belief in Lutheranism kept them away from Polish national consciousness, dominated by Roman Catholicism.
-In fact almost only Catholics voted for Poland in the plebiscite.
-They were to be found as a majority in the villages around the capital Allenstein (Olsztyn) in Warmia, the same were Polish cultural activism got hold between 1919 and 1932.
-However, the contemporary Polish ethnographer Adam Chętnik accused the German authorities of abuses and falsifications during the plebiscite.
+In fact, almost only Catholics voted for Poland in the plebiscite.
+They were to be found as a majority in the villages around the capital Allenstein (Olsztyn) in Warmia, where Polish cultural activism took hold between 1919 and 1932.
 Moreover, the plebiscite took place during the time when Polish–Soviet War threatened to erase the Polish state.
-As a result, even many Poles of the region voted for Germany out of fear that if the area was allocated to Poland it would fall under Soviet rule.
-After the plebiscite in German areas of Masuria attacks on Polish population commenced by German mobs, and Polish priests and politicians were driven from their homes After the plebiscite at least 10,000 Poles had to flee German held Masuria to Poland.
+As a result, even many Poles of the region voted for Germany out of fear that if the area was allocated to Poland, it would fall under Soviet rule.
+After the plebiscite in German areas of Masuria, attacks on the Polish population commenced by German mobs, and Polish priests and politicians were driven from their homes After the plebiscite, at least 10,000 Poles had to flee German held Masuria to Poland.